Frequently Asked Questions

 I work for an Indigenous community.
 Who should I contact to request data from previous atlases?

 Data from Atlas-1 (1981-1985) and Atlas-2 (2001-2005) can be downloaded from: the NatureCounts web portal.
-Contact the Atlas office (atlas@birdsontario.org) if you need more information.
+If you need more information or support in accessing the data portal, please contact the Atlas office (atlas@birdsontario.org).

 What are some ways Indigenous communities and Atlas-3 could work together?